paddygriffin/Data-Representation-and-Querying-Project-Playgrounds/README.md

 ###Designing a set of API's URLs that I think would be useful for querying the dataset.
 ###1 - Parking
-I believe Parking availability would be a popular for parents with children and who need to travel.
+I believe Parking availability would be a popular for parents with children and who need to travel, this is appropriate to the audience who seek information on parking.

 You can get a list of playgrounds with parking availability using the GET method at the following URL:
 *http://playgrounds.ie/parking/[parking]*